uw-cmg/MAST/MAST/doc/source/1_0_x_installation_old.rst

 * Change into the package directory and run ``python setup.py install`` or ``python setup.py install --user`` as you did with the other packages in :ref:`manual-installation`.

-You should be prompted to set the MAST environment variables, which is covered in :ref:`mast-setup`.
+You should be prompted to set the MAST environment variables, which is covered in :ref:`old-mast-setup`.

-.. _mast-setup:
+.. _old-mast-setup:

 -----------------------------------------------------
 Set the MAST environment variables